jksan33/BuzzBets/README.md

 # BuzzBets
-### Application that lets users "bet" on the popularity of trending Google searches
+### Bet on the popularity of trending Google searches
 ##### Jay Sanders's Internal Assessment for IB Computer Science

 #### The Scenario: